National Fix a Leak Month

 *Service fee waived if a repair is completed same day.
 Cannot be combined with other offers.

-Expires April, 2025.
+Expires June, 2025.

 Hidden Leaks: Not all home leaks in Mesa AZ, Chandler AZ, and surrounding areas are easy to spot.
 There could be leaks around faucet spouts or under the sink where connections to the water supply or drain are located.
 In addition, water heaters, washing machines, and refrigerators with ice or water dispensers can develop slow leaks where you can’t see them.
 Hidden leaks waste water and can develop into a moldy mess that could lead to costly repairs.
 Don't know where to look?
 Give John’s Heating, Cooling, and Plumbing a call at 480.649.1000.
 Our licensed plumbers will perform a whole house plumbing inspection and get you taken care of.